My husband and I made these little corn husk dolls almost 30 years ago. We always bring them out for Thanksgiving decoration.

 Combine the all ingredients except cilantro.
 Bring to a slow simmer.
 Simmer long enough to cook the shrimp.
 Season with salt and top with cilantro.

-Progressive Christmas Tea Party: Savory Tomato Soup with Herbed Yogurt
+Labels: Progressive Christmas Tea Party, Soup

 This is a very light soup topped with a low-calorie alternative to the usual sour cream.
 It makes a very nice way to start the Progressive Christmas Tea Party.